Resignation Letter Due to a Career Change (With Samples)

 Your resignation letter should include all the essential details to help your manager plan for a timely handover of your duties and provide for your smooth exit.
 Use the following steps to prepare and format a professional resignation letter:

-- Include a reason for your exit.
+Include a reason for your exit.
 Your employer will usually like to know the reason for your leaving the company.
-Although it's not mandatory, it's advisable to specify an honest reason for your departure from the company.
+Although it is not mandatory, it is advisable to specify an honest reason for your departure from the company.
 So, whether you are leaving to follow your passion in a different field or to take a break for higher studies, make it a point to mention it in your resignation letter.

 An error-free and well-formatted resignation letter prevents miscommunication and leaves a lasting impression on your employer.